stolostron/cm-cli/docs/help/cm_bind_clusterset.md

-## cm accept
+## cm bind clusterset

-accept a list of clusters
+bind a clusterset to a namespace

+### Synopsis

+bind a clusterset to a namespace to make it a “workspace namespace”.
+Note that the namespace SHALL NOT be an existing “cluster namespace” (i.e. the namespace has the same name of a registered managed cluster).

 ```
-cm accept [flags]
+cm bind clusterset [flags]
 ```

 ### Examples

 ```

-# Accept clusters
-cm accept --clusters <cluster_1>,<cluster_2>,...
-# Accept clusters in foreground
-cm accept --clusters <cluster_1>,<cluster_2>,... --wait
+# Bind a clusterset to a namespace
+cm bind clusterset clusterset1 --namespace default

 ```

 ### Options

 ```
-      --clusters string   Names of the cluster to accept (comma separated)
-  -h, --help              help for accept
+  -h, --help   help for clusterset
-      --wait              If set, wait for the managedcluster and CSR in foreground.
 ```

 ### Options inherited from parent commands